 Surprisingly, Guinness can also work well in cakes with a variety of different flavor profiles.
 Check out these cake recipes that contain Guinness:

-- Vanilla Bean Guinness Cupcakes with Salted Caramel Coffee Buttercream from An Edible Mosaic: This small-batch recipe makes just 6 cupcakes, which is perfect if you want something sweet without having to make (and then eat!) an entire cake.
+- Vanilla Bean Guinness Cupcakes with Salted Caramel Coffee Buttercream: This small-batch recipe makes just 6 cupcakes, which is perfect if you want something sweet without having to make (and then eat!) an entire cake.
 The cupcake flavor profile is a vanilla-Guinness pairing, and they’re frosted with a quick and easy caramel-espresso buttercream.

 - Guinness Chocolate Poke Cake from Life, Love and Sugar: The moist texture of a poke cake with the chocolate + Guinness pairing is genius!